Skip to main content

 Required Documents

-• Birth certificate or guardianship documentation (if minor beneficiary)
+• Birth certificate or guardianship documentation, if the beneficiary is a minor

-• Letters Testamentary or Letters of Administration (if estate is beneficiary)
+• Letters Testamentary or Letters of Administration, if the estate is the beneficiary

-MissionSquare requires several documents to process a claim, including Certified copy or original death certificate, Certified death certificates for any deceased primary or contingent beneficiaries, and Government-issued photo ID for claiming beneficiary, and additional documentation depending on the account type.
+MissionSquare requires several documents to process a claim, including Death certificate — emailed or faxed FIRST, ahead of any form, to trigger the packet, Beneficiary Account Setup and Withdrawal Packet, completed (issued by MissionSquare; not downloadable), and Employer (plan sponsor) signature on the packet for a 457(b), 401(a), 401(k), or 403(b), unless the participant was already receiving distributions.
+Not required for a MissionSquare IRA, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

 If the deceased held multiple MissionSquare retirement accounts, each may require a separate claim or have different documentation requirements.
-The Participant Services - Death Claims can confirm which accounts require individual attention and which can be processed together.
+The Workflow Management Team (beneficiary designation forms) can confirm which accounts require individual attention and which can be processed together.

 MissionSquare